GridTechRnD/mailme/README.md

 The response will be a JSON containing the token.
 Use this token in subsequent requests.

 It is important to read the logs using the command below.
-A standard Microsoft Graph message will be displayed, providing a URL and a code to validate the login in the browser.
-Use your Microsoft account, with Microsoft Graph previously configured in the Azure environment, to log in.

 ```bash
 pm2 logs